netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 Return link
 -------------

-If you want to only include the link to the return form, not the entire block, you can use this template:
+If you do not want to include the entire block but only the link to the return form, you can use the template *dhl_onlineretoure/sales/order/email/retoure_link.phtml*:
-*"dhlonlineretoure/sales/order/email/retoure_link.phtml"*

 ::

   <a href="{{block type='dhlonlineretoure/sales_order_email_retoure'
-    area='frontend' template='dhlonlineretoure/sales/order/email/retoure_link.phtml'
+    area='frontend' template='dhl_onlineretoure/sales/order/email/retoure_link.phtml'
     order=$order}}">Individueller Link zur Online Retoure</a>

 **Example:**